 The airport is located in the western outskirts of Toulouse.
 The main roads on the west and south side are highways A621 and A624, forming an airport ring road.
 Useful for spotting activities is road D2B that runs inside A621 and can be reached with some effort from both highways, as well as directly from the city.
 A bus service runs from the city to the main terminal.
 However, to see most of the Airbus planes a car is recommended which ia actually not that expensive to rent in the terminal.

 From inside the terminal you have a good view of the apron in front of the terminal, the cargo ramp to the east and the Airbus factory opposite the runway.
-In front of the restaurant on the second floor is a nice inside viewing area.
+There used to be a viewing area on the second floor, but that was recently closed.
+The restaurant there should still provide good views.
+Also from some windows just before you enter the restaurant, you'll have the opportunity to read off some registrations from aircraft parked on the other side.
 Photography is possible in the morning, but restricted to the taxiway in front of the terminal.
 From the east side of the terminal, you can walk towards the second spot.

 This spot is at the old terminal, which is now in use as a charter and bizjet terminal.
 At both sides you can overlook the apron in front of the terminal and the cargo apron to the right of it.